-Over the long term, 14% of pollinator species became more widespread (5% showed a strong increase), and 44% became less widespread (20% showed a strong decrease).
-Similarly, a greater proportion of species were decreasing than increasing over the short term, with 46% of species decreasing and 38% of species increasing.
+Over the long term, 19% of pollinator species became more widespread (7% showed a strong increase), and 49% became less widespread (24% showed a strong decrease).
+By contrast, over the short term, a greater proportion of species were increasing (46%, with 34% exhibiting a strong increase) than decreasing (43%, with 36% exhibiting a strong decrease).

-Figure D1ci.
-Change in the distribution of UK pollinators, 1980 to 2016.
+Figure D1ci Change in the distribution of UK pollinators, 1980 to 2017.

-- 1. The line graph shows the unsmoothed composite indicator trend with variation around the line (shaded) within which we can be 90% confident that the true value lies (credible interval). - 2.
-The figure in brackets shows the total number of species included in the index (137 wild bee and 228 hoverfly species). - 3.
-The bar chart shows the percentage of species within the indicator that have increased, decreased or shown no change in occupancy, based on set thresholds of change. - 4.
+- 1. The line graph shows the unsmoothed composite indicator trend with variation around the line (shaded) within which users can be 90% confident that the true value lies (credible interval). - 2.
+The figure in brackets shows the total number of species included in the index (148 wild bee and 229 hoverfly species); the number of species can vary between years. - The bar chart shows the percentage of species within the indicator that have increased, decreased or shown little change in occupancy, based on set thresholds of change (see supporting technical document). - 4.
 This indicator is not directly comparable with the previous publication.
-Hoverfly trends have been updated to 2016 (previously 2013) and 14 additional hoverfly species have been included across the entire time series, increasing the total number of hoverfly species in the indicator from 214 to 228.
+An additional 12 species of bee and 6 species of hoverfly now meet the criteria for inclusion, whereas 6 species have been removed due to taxonomic issues, resulting in a net increase of 11 species of bee and 1 species of hoverfly. - Source: Bees, Wasps & Ants Recording Society; Biological Records Centre (supported by UK Centre for Ecology & Hydrology and Joint Nature Conservation Committee); Hoverfly Recording Scheme.

-Source: Bees, Wasps & Ants Recording Society; Biological Records Centre (supported by Centre for Ecology & Hydrology and Joint Nature Conservation Committee); Hoverfly Recording Scheme.
+Assessment of change in the distribution of pollinators in the UK

-Assessment of change in distribution of pollinators in the UK Long term Short term Latest year Distribution of UK pollinators 1980-2016 2011-2016 No change (2016)
+Long term Short term Latest year Distribution of UK pollinators 8 1980-2017 २ 2012-2017 No change (2017)

-Note: Analysis of the underlying trends is carried out by the data providers - see Assessing Indicators.
+Note: Analysis of the underlying trends is carried out by the data providers.